-- The City Manager, or acting City Manager may declare a temporary state of emergency and request assistance through the County. - The City Manager, or acting City Manager shall schedule a meeting of the Council to be held as soon as possible to decide how to respond to the emergency funding needs. - If a quorum of councilors cannot be reached, and if a prompt decision will protect lives, City resources and facilities, or private property, a majority of Council members who are able to participate in a meeting in person or electronically may act on emergency funding requests. - To facilitate tracking of financial resources committed to the incident, and to provide the necessary documentation, a discrete charge code for all incident-related personnel time, losses, and purchases will be established by the Finance Section.
+- The City Manager may declare a temporary state of emergency and request assistance through the County. - The City Manager shall schedule a meeting of the Council to be held as soon as possible to decide how to respond to the emergency funding needs. - If a quorum of councilors cannot be reached, and if a prompt decision will protect lives, City resources and facilities, or private property, a majority of Council members who are able to participate in a meeting in person or electronically may act on emergency funding requests. - To facilitate tracking of financial resources committed to the incident, and to provide the necessary documentation, a discrete charge code for all incident-related personnel time, losses, and purchases will be established by the Finance Section.